 We’re MARRIED!!!
 It’s so crazy!
 We had the best time with our family and friends, and while it’s fresh in my mind, I thought I’d tell the story of the day.

-I woke up at 6:30 or so and Aunt Carol texted me to see if I wanted to have tea.
-She snuck down in her jammies and I was looking over my last minute to do list to see what could be figured out between then and the ceremony (at 7 am the morning of the wedding, we didn’t know who was going to drive the shuttle from the venue back to the hotel, who was going to read the 7 blessings during the ceremony, you know, minor details), and I started to write down the blessings on index cards.
+Saturday morning, I woke up at 6:30 or so and Aunt Carol texted me to see if I wanted to have tea.
+She snuck down in her jammies and I was looking over my last minute to do list to see what could be figured out between then and the ceremony (at 7 am the morning of the wedding, we didn’t know who was going to drive the shuttle from the venue back to the hotel, who was going to read the 7 blessings during the ceremony, you know, minor details), and I started to write down the blessings on note cards.
 Aunt Carol dictated while I wrote them out.
 Reading those words was the first little feeling I had that the day was going to be so personal and special.

 Around 10, the hair and make up woman, Adrian, arrived and bridesmaids started getting made up one at a time.
 Becca brought tacos, Jillian brought the wedding cake (with only a little confusion at Central Market — it was just one 8″ round cake and she had to triple confirm that she wasn’t picking up a 3 layer tiered wedding cake), and Stella brought champagne for mimosas.